 In all honesty, it can be a bit of a mind melt going through their website and trying to work out how you can visit without booking years in advance: which is why I’ve put together a handy go-to guide walking you through all of your options below.
 You’re welcome.

 Sky Garden Tickets

-The best-known is to book tickets (which are free) on their website.
+The best-known way to get in is to book yourself some tickets (which are free) on their website.
 Ticketed entry operates between 10am and 6pm on weekdays and 11am and 9pm at weekends.

-It’s fast, it’s easy – the only snag is that you’re unlikely to be able to snag a ticket for less than two weeks in advance, so have to be pretty organised, particularly if you’re only in town for a short period of time.
+It’s fast, it’s easy – the only snag is that you’re unlikely to be able to grab a ticket for less than two weeks in advance (especially for those much-coveted Saturday evening slots).
+So you have to be pretty organised, particularly if you’re only in town for a short period of time.

 Read Next: One Day in London – The Perfect Itinerary

 So now we’ve established that the Sky Garden booking system is a bit of a pain, the next logical question is how to visit Sky Garden without booking?